Your pain threshold

 You're in charge of your body.

-You want to be immediately informed about the slightest abnormality or dysfunction.
+You want to be immediately informed of the slightest abnormality or dysfunction.

-If you disregard low level sensations, you may overlook vital signs that are important for your health.
+If you ignore low level sensations, you may miss vital signs that are important for your health.

-You want to be awake to any sign or indication that your body gives you.
+You want to be alert to any sign or indication your body may give you.

-Having a high threshold makes you deaf to the calls of your system.
+Having a high threshold makes you deaf to your system's signals.

 Re-lowering your pain threshold

-Actions to stop the pain's expansion must be taken immediately.
+Actions to prevent it from increasing and to stop it should be taken immediately.

-You want to be more sensitive and lower your threshold.
+You want to be more sensitive, and lower your pain threshold.

-However, for people who already are in great pain, this idea isn't appealing.
+However, for people who already experience significant pain, this idea is not appealing.

-They reason that, if they lower their threshold, the pain they feel now will get worse.
+They reason that, if they lower their threshold, the pain they are currently experiencing will worsen.

 Being attentive to low-level pain won't make the acute pain you feel any worse.